 1. Meet our Board 4

+WPD's Board members 4

 2. Governance and Assurance 6

 Board engagement 6

-Governance arrangements for developing our plan
+Governance arrangements for developing our plan 6

 Assuring our plan 6

 3. Actions taken by the Board to test the plan for accuracy, efficiency and ambition 8

+Accuracy 8

+Efficiency 8

+Ambition 8

 4. Highlights of our plan 9

-5. Board sign-off statements 10
+F Board sign-off statements 10